-All net sales and expenses of the Maine Timberlands for the year ended December 31, 2014 were denominated in U.S. dollars.
-Approximately 90% of the total sales for the year ended December 31, 2014 and substantially all of the expenses of the NB Timberlands are denominated in Canadian dollars.
-Management believes that the impact of a rising Canadian dollar results in higher U.S. dollar-denominated net sales and earnings from the Maine Timberlands.
-Management believes that this increase is the result of price appreciation in U.S. dollar terms realized by U.S. land owners as a result of increased demand for roundwood in Maine, fueled by the higher Canadian demand resulting from the appreciation of the Canadian dollar.
-Management believes that the impact of the rising value of the Canadian dollar.
-Likewise, a declining Canadian dollar results in a favorable translation of the Maine Timberland assets and cash flows into Canadian dollars, offsetting the impact of lower demand for roundwood in Maine as Canadian demand shifts back to Canada.
+All net sales and expenses of the Maine Timberlands for the year ended December 31, 2016 were denominated in U.S. dollars.
+Approximately 91% of the total sales for the year ended December 31, 2016 and substantially all of the expenses of the NB Timberlands are denominated in Canadian dollars.
+Management believes that a declining Canadian dollar results in a favorable translation of the Maine Timberlands and cash flows into Canadian dollars, offsetting the impact of lower demand for roundwood in Maine as Canadian demand shifts back to Canada benefiting the NB Timberlands.
+Likewise, management believes that a rising Canadian dollar results in higher U.S. dollardenominated net sales and earnings from the Maine Timberlands as demand increases for roundwood in Maine, providing a hedge against the impact of the rising value of the Canadian dollar.
+Acadian's U.S. dollar-denominated debt also provides a natural hedge for the U.S. dollar-denominated cash flows generated.
 Management has determined, therefore, not to hedge foreign exchange risk.
-Acadian may, from time to time, reevaluate the impact of changes in foreign exchange rates and use derivative financial instruments to manage its foreign currency exposure.
+Acadian may, from time to time, re-evaluate the impact of changes in foreign exchange rates and use derivative financial instruments to manage its foreign currency exposure.